CurtisBarogla/PHPImpersonnate/README.md

 ## 1. Why ?

-Sometimes, it can be useful for debugging or assist reasons to be able to act as a specific.
+Sometimes, it can be useful for debugging or assist reasons to be able to act as a specific user.

 This library allows you, via the user library, to impersonate a specific user of your application in the same time persisting your old "user's identity".